 Some of the symptoms of sex hormone imbalance are:

 Low energy: Menopausal women are more at risk as the oestrogen levels decline.
 Without adequate oestrogen, which also regulates sleep and stress, they are more prone to daytime exhaustion.
 Progesterone deficiency also leads to anxiety and disturbed sleep.

 Decreased sex drive: this can occur in both females and males.
-During menopause, not only do oestrogen levels decrease but testosterone levels also decrease and this can lead to women no longer having the same level of sexual arousal as before.
-In males, there is also an age-related decline in testosterone but the cause may also be due to medications such as SSRI- type antidepressants and antihypertensive drugs prescribed for high blood pressure.
+During menopause, not only do oestrogen levels decrease but male hormone levels also decrease and this can lead to women no longer having the same level of sexual arousal as before.
+In males, there is also an age-related decline in male hormone but the cause may also be due to medications such as SSRI- type antidepressants and antihypertensive drugs prescribed for high blood pressure.

 Moodiness: during menopause oestrogen and progesterone levels will decline but continue to fluctuate.
 The mood swings are due to the fluctuation of oestrogen, progesterone and possibly also of serotonin (the chemical in charge of moods).

 Increased body fat: low oestrogen causes weight gain for a variety of reasons.
 As oestrogen levels decrease the body holds onto the fat reserves, and even begins to turn muscle mass into fat.

 Erectile Dysfunction (ED): this is characterised by the inability to or maintain an erection during sexual performance.
 Besides male hormone deficiency, common causes are cardiovascular disease, and drug side effects.

 Hot flashes: the exact cause is unknown, but generally accepted reasons are a malfunction of the hypothalamus and the body’s autonomic nervous system (the body’s heat regulator).
 Hormonal imbalance can trigger the hypothalamus to dysregulate body temperature control.